phossa2/framework/README.md

 # phossa2/framework

-**phossa2/framework** is a modern PHP framework built-upon middleware and dependency injection.
+**phossa2/framework** is a modern PHP framework built-upon configuration, dependency injection and middlewares.

 It requires PHP 5.4, supports PHP 7.0+ and HHVM.
 It is compliant with [PSR-1][PSR-1], [PSR-2][PSR-2], [PSR-3][PSR-3], [PSR-4][PSR-4], and other